gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ## Question Type Distribution

-In the below table, any minimum or maximum variation between material years is indicated in a `Narrative/Epistle` format.
+In the below table, any minimum or maximum variation between material seasons is indicated in a `Narrative/Epistle` format.

 | Type Group      | Minimum | Maximum | Question Types       |
 |-----------------|--------:|--------:|----------------------|